suhock/php-dependency-injection/README.md

-# Five Two Dependency Injection Framework for PHP
+# Five Two Dependency Injection Library for PHP

-The Five Two Dependency Injection Framework provides a highly customizable dependency injection framework for projects running on PHP 8.1 or later.
-This framework focuses on facilitating sound OOP practices, refactoring, and static analysis by emphasizing factory methods as the primary means of building complex dependencies.
-Thus, by design the framework can only resolve and inject ``object`` dependencies and does not rely on configuration files for setting up dependencies.
+The Five Two Dependency Injection library provides a highly customizable dependency injection framework for projects running on PHP 8.1 or later.
+This library focuses on facilitating sound OOP practices, testing, refactoring, and static analysis by emphasizing factory methods as the primary means of building complex dependencies.
+Thus, by design the framework can only resolve and inject ``object` dependencies and does not rely on configuration files for setting up dependencies.

 ```php
 $container = (new FiveTwo\DependencyInjection\Container())